jembi/openhim-console/README.md

 ## Contributing

-You may view/add issues here: https://github.com/jembi/openhim-console/issues
+You may view/add issues here: <https://github.com/jembi/openhim-console/issues>

-To contibute code, please fork the repository and submit a pull request.
+To contribute code, please fork the repository and submit a pull request.
 The maintainers will review the code and merge it in if all is well.